cekpowell/csvql-ide/README.md

   - **Table Store**
   - **Terminal**
 - Files that are loaded into or created in the application will be displayed as a tab in the **Editor**, where they can be **edited** and **run**.
+  - Each file present in the system is displayed in it's own tab in the Editor (just like normal text editors).
   - Each Editor Tab contains a toolbar that supports the saving, editing and running (if it is a program) of the file.
 - All tables loaded into the system are stored in the **Table Store**, and will be available for CSVQL programs when they arerun.
   - The purpose of the Table Store is to be able to have CSV tables loaded into the system without requiring them to be open in the Editor when a program is being run.